-Read on, then, for our picks of the best podcasting microphones that we’ve tested ourselves and don't forget to check out our guide to the best microphones overall.
+So if you want to make sure you have the best mic, make sure you look at these picks of the best podcasting microphones that we’ve personally tested and don't forget to check out our guide to the best microphones overall in case you're doing more than just podcasting.

 Why you can trust Tom's Guide Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.